Updated November 26, 2018

-This park is unlike any you have visited before.
+It is unlike any you have seen before.
 Their plans for expansion include so many wonderful things.
 I can’t wait to take my kids back.

 In this article

 History and Overview

 In addition to annual holiday visits to see Santa and celebrate Christmas, I could see this park as a really cute date idea.
 I could also see it as a darling venue for a younger child’s birthday party with a few friends.

 Finally, after nearly 20 years, the park reopened on December 2, 2016.
 It has been entirely redesigned in many ways, but some structures and theming from the past park have been restored, including 18 log buildings.

 We loved the nostalgic feel of the 1950’s fantasy village, the entertainers, the attractions, and the overall ambiance of the area.
 While it’s only just over an hour from Disneyland, it feels like you’ve stepped back in time and into another world.
 What makes this park unique, too, is the people who own and operate it.
 This is an absolute labor of love for them.
 In a world filled with technology every where we turn, these people dared to restore a park without a single 3D temptation.
 I love their vision and encourage you to venture out to see more of what they’ve created.

-There’s so much more history.
-I encourage you to check it out.
+There’s so much more history, too.
+For more on how it all came together, check out this link.
 (I love this kind of stuff.)

 The park is located in the San Bernardino National Forest in Skyforest, California.
 The elevation is 5,910 feet.
 It sits on the scenic Rim of the World Highway (Route 18).
 It’s about 23 miles from one of the largest and most popular ski resorts in Southern California, which is Big Bear/Snow Summit.